Customer Recommended

 Damage caused by a storm or a falling tree will likely be covered under your insurance policy.

 What will not be covered is damage due to wear and tear or lack of maintenance.
-If your roof is leaking and poor maintenance is the cause, any cost of repairs for the resulting damage, will fall to you.
+For example, if your roof is leaking and poor maintenance is the cause, any cost of repairs for the resulting damage will fall to you.

 This may seem like a silly question!
 Strong winds, heavy rainfall, thunder and lightning, these things make up a storm, don’t they?
 Maybe not.